trainee5's blog

 General Studies Pre.
 Cum Mains Study Materials

-THE GIST of Editorial for UPSC Exams : 17 April 2020 (The UN cannot lead us out of this crisis (The Hindu))
+THE GIST of Editorial for UPSC Exams : 24 April 2020 (Protecting the healers (The Hindu))

 Context: